tencentyun/intlcloud-documents/yehe_doc/计算和容器/云服务器/操作指南/服务迁移/在线迁移/在线迁移操作指引_intl_en.md

 <tr>
 <td>Transfer Restriction (KB/s)</td>
 <td>No</td>
 <td>The bandwidth for data transfer during the migration ranges from 0 to 25600 KB/s.
-The transfer rate is unlimited by default.</td>
+The transfer rate is unlimited by default.
+This item is not available for migration on Windows.</td>
 </tr>
 <tr>
 <td>Checksum Verification</td>
 <td>No</td>
-<td>After it is enabled, data consistency check will be enhanced, but the transfer speed may be reduced.</td>
+<td>When it is enabled, data consistency check is enhanced, but the transfer speed may be reduced.
+This item is not available for migration on Windows.</td>
 </tr>
 </tbody></table>
 2. Start the migration task